hirosystems/docs/docs/smart-contracts/devnet.md

 the Bitcoin block height of the anchor block, and the PoX cycle number of the block.
 The block transactions panel displays all Stacks transactions that were included in the block.

-You can access the locally running Stacks Explorer and Bitcoin Explorer from the URLs in the service status window for more detailed information about the blocks.
+You can access the locally running Explorer and Bitcoin Explorer from the URLs in the service status window for more detailed information about the blocks.

 You can press `0` in the interface to reset the DevNet.
 Press `Ctrl` + `C` to stop the DevNet and shut down the